London's East End traders form "medieval" guild

 A 10,000 pound ($15,900) a year rent rise for one local business led to the guild’s creation, secretary Krissie Nicolson told Reuters.

-“Most of our members are below 10 people and many are one-man operations, but they’re what gives color, light and character to our streets.
+“Most of our members are below 10 people and many are one-man operations, but they’re what gives colour, light and character to our streets.
 When they’re gone, they’re gone,” Nicolson said.

 East London has experienced the most dramatic rise in rents in the entire city, up some 13 percent in a year.